How to fix an iPhone that’s not connecting to Wi-Fi

 Here’s how to restart your iPhone:

-Press and hold either of the volume buttons on the left side until the power-off slider appears.
+Simultaneously press and hold the power button on the right side of your iPhone and the volume down button on the left side until the power-off slider appears.

 Drag the slider from left to right to power off your device.